igachev/fit-api/README.md

 This application uses `.env` file to store configuration variables.You can create `.env` file in the main directory(next to `package.json` file) of the project and add the following variables:

+### Installation:
+1. Clone this repository `git clone https://github.com/react-redux-fitbyside/react.git`
+2. Go to folder fit-api: `cd fit-api`
+3. Install dependencies: `npm install`
+4. Make sure you created <strong>.env</strong> file in the main directory and populate it with correct variables
+5. Start the server: `npm start`

 ### Usage: